 The planning system affects everyone in Bromley.
-It plays a vital role in modern society by shaping the places where we live, work, visit and learn, as well as helping to protect the environment around us in order to secure its future.
-The local community is an integral part of this system and has the opportunity to be actively involved in developing a vision about what the Borough will be like over the years to come and how this can be achieved.
+It plays a vital role by shaping the places where we live, work, visit and learn, as well as helping to protect the environment around us in order to secure its future.
+The local community is an integral part of this system and has the opportunity to be actively involved in developing a vision that reflects how they would like the Borough to be in the coming years and how this can be achieved.

-Paragraph 155 of the National Planning Policy Framework (NPPF) mentions that early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential and a wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for development around the Bromley area.
+The National Planning Policy Framework (NPPF, Paragraph 155) refers to early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential and states a wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for development within the Bromley area.

-To prepare the SCI, the Council wants to actively consult and involve the community.
-This provides an opportunity for the community to assess the Council's existing consultation procedures on planning issues and suggest possible improvements or alterations and to update consultation techniques in the light of technological advances - for example, we can no longer provide copies of documents on audio cassette.
-It also provides an opportunity for the Council to contact the various community groups to see if groups identified on our consultation database are still active and still wish to be involved, if they adequately represent a cross section of the Borough and to identify and target 'hard to reach' groups.
+In preparing the SCI, the Council actively consulted and involved the community.
+This provided an opportunity for the community to assess the Council's existing consultation procedures on planning issues and suggest possible improvements or alterations and to update consultation techniques in the light of technological advances - for example, we no longer provide copies of documents on audio cassette.
+This review provided an opportunity for the Council to contact the various community groups to see if the groups identified on our consultation database are still active, whether they still wish to be involved, if they adequately represent a cross section of the Borough and to identify and target 'hard to reach' and any new groups.

-This document forms a major part of the SCI preparation consultation.
-It sets out an assessment of what the Council currently does in terms of community engagement and an assessment of other methods of consultation.
+This document sets out what the Council currently does in terms of community engagement and provides a list of organisations and groups on our consultation database.
 It also makes clear the financial and legal constraints within which the Council must operate.